mj351/frameworks_and_languages_module/technical_report.md

 ### (Middleware)

+Middleware is a function that is executed before or after a request is handled.
+It can be used to perform tasks such as authentication, validation, logging, or modifying the request or response object.
 (Technical description of the feature - 40ish words - 1 mark)
 (A code block snippet example demonstrating the feature - 1 mark) (Explain the problem-this-is-solving/why/benefits/problems - 40ish words - 1 mark)